Murali Kartik: Early life

-The following season in 1995–96, Murli had a more successful season for Railways Under-19s.
+The following season in 1995–96, Murali had a more successful season for Railways Under-19s.
 He started with 5/73 and 5/55 against Madhya Pradesh and made it three five-wicket hauls in a row with 5/42 against Vidarbha.
 He took another five-wicket haul later in the season against Rajasthan and ended the competition with 38 wickets at 18.94 in seven matches.
 Railways made the final, where they faced Punjab.
-Murli was Railways' most effective bowler, taking 4/57 in Punjab's first innings of 310.
-He then made 14 not out as Railways ceded a first innings lead, which was enough to give Punjab the title as the match ended in a draw.
+Murali was Railways' most effective bowler, taking 4/57 in Punjab's first innings of 310.
+He then made 14 not out as Railways ceded a first-innings lead, which was enough to give Punjab the title as the match ended in a draw.
 Kartik took 3/138 in the second innings.
-After the final, newly crowned champions took on the Rest of India, and Kartik took 2/25 and 4/89 to help his team to a six-wicket victory.
+After the final, the newly crowned champions took on the Rest of India, and Kartik took 2/25 and 4/89 to help his team to a six-wicket victory.
 Kartik had a less successful time in the zonal one-dayers for Central, taking only one wicket in three matches.
 He also improved his batting marginally, scoring 57 and three other double-digit scores.

 As a result of his performances during the season, Kartik was called up to the Indian Under-19 team for an international series against South Africa.
 In the youth Test, he took 4/40 as India dismissed South Africa for 159 to take a 19-run lead.
 In the second innings, he took 3/30 as South Africa fell for 107 in pursuit of 277.
-In two youth one-day internationals that followed, Kartik was prominent in the Indian victories, taking 3/23 and 3/33 respectively.
+In two youth one-day internationals that followed, Kartik was prominent in the Indian victories, taking 3/23 and 3/33, respectively.